 The goal for the research is therefore to develop a number of design models providing strategies for the design of adaptable apartments.
 These are to be used by stakeholders in the housing planning field, for example planners and architects.
 The objective is to contribute to increased dimensions of social sustainability in dwelling situations and to a sustainable housing stock.
 The research is qualitative and comprises studies with research by design in master studio environment, the MPARC Housing Inventions studio at Chalmers University of Technology, and benchmarking research with expert groups.
 The research also comprises theoretical studies and sketch work developing design models, where one starting point is previous own research, Dwelling in time, studies of life course spatial adaptability (Braide, 2019) and Residential usability and social sustainability, towards a paradigm shift within housing design?
 (Braide Eriksson, 2016).
 The project is financed through a research call in 2018 by the Swedish National Board of Housing and Planning (Boverket), Funding for innovative and sustainable housing (Stöd för innovativt och hållbart bostadsbyggande, SFS 2018:199), and runs during the two years 2019 and 2020.

-Professor vid Chalmers, Architecture and Civil Engineering, Building Design
+Full Professor at Chalmers, Architecture and Civil Engineering, Building Design

 Funding Chalmers participation during 2019–2020